 The math required to calculate your medical billing metrics isn’t too complicated but you may need to drop your data to Excel if you don’t have Medusind as your medical billing company or you’re not using our powerful Medclarity platform.

-You can and should use the same calculation for percentage over 90 and 120 days for total view of your A/R.
+You can and should use the same calculation for percentages over 90 and 120 days for the total view of your A/R.